Viçosa, Minas Gerais: Foundation

 Since 2001, private higher education institutions have been installed in the city close to the BR-120 highway, establishing a new urban growth vector.
 The construction of these institutions reinforces the service sector industry.
 Historical facts linked to UFV directly influenced the historical and social evolution of the municipality.

 The verticalization process of the city and the uncontrolled arrival of new students caused, in addition to structural problems, complaints by the people of Viçosa about the quality of life.
 On March 17, 2011, after several popular demonstrations about the non-compliance with the noise law, it was imposed that establishments open at night with sound insulation could only operate until 3:00 a.m.; the others should close until 2:00 a.m., as stated in the Code of Ordinances of the Municipality of Viçosa.

 The local economy, based on the service sector, is dependent on the floating population, which resides mostly during the school term in the city.
 Urban expansion happens in an organic way, adding to already saturated regions and with old infrastructure.
 There are currently discussions in society about the benefits and harms of not controlling the local growth model.
 There are problems with rainwater drainage, transportation, paving, occupancy in hazardous areas, suppression of water courses, visual pollution, sewage and water supply systems, and problems with the electrical supply.
 The university participates in the discussions, since it directly influences the city.

 Despite the urban problems, the municipality stands out as a micro-regional hub, meeting a demand of almost 200,000 inhabitants who come to Viçosa in search of health, education and commerce services.
 The municipality has become a cultural hub by promoting large events.
 In addition, research conducted by higher education institutions has led the city to become a scientific hub.

 In April 2011, the Parque Tecnológico de Viçosa (the Technology Park of Viçosa, TecnoParq) was inaugurated, which is a partnership between UFV, the Government of Minas Gerais, and city hall.
 The Parque Tecnológico de Viçosa, the first in Minas Gerais, has been under development since the early 2000s, with several incubated companies, as well as numerous initiatives already developed.
 With the inauguration of the headquarters, it now has a more appropriate space for the development of ideas, which makes a technological park different from an industrial one.
-TecnoParq is housed in the revitalized and expanded facilities of the former Arthur Bernardes Agricultural School, linked to the now-defunct Fundação Nacional do Bem-Estar do Menor ('National Foundation of Child Welfare', Funabem.
+TecnoParq is housed in the revitalized and expanded facilities of the former Artur Bernardes Agricultural School, linked to the now-defunct Fundação Nacional do Bem-Estar do Menor ('National Foundation of Child Welfare', Funabem.
 The facilities are located off the BR-120 highway, about 5 km from the UFV campus.

+Geography

+Climate

+Viçosa has a humid subtropical climate (Köppen: Cwa) with rainy summers and warm, dry winters.